zulihit/zulihit.github.io/_pages/about.md

 ---
 <span id="-educations"></span>
 ## 📖 Educations
-- *2024.09 – Present*, Joint Ph.D. in the College of Computing and Data Science, Nanyang Technological University, Singapore
+- *2024.09 – 2025.09*, Joint Ph.D. in the College of Computing and Data Science, Nanyang Technological University, Singapore
 - *2021.09 – Present*, Ph.D. in the School of Mechatronics Engineering, Harbin Institute of Technology, China
-- *2020.10 – 2021.01*, Exchange Student in Big Data Program, McGill University, Canada
-- *2018.09 – 2021.07*, M.S. in the School of Mechanical Engineering, Yanshan University, China
-- *2013.09 – 2017.06*, B.Eng. in the School of Mechanical Engineering, Yanshan University, China

 ---